 Electrophysiology & Heart Rhythm Program

-Arrhythmias that cause tachycardia – an abnormally fast heart rate – may include:
+Arrhythmias that cause an abnormally fast heart rate (tachycardia), include:

 • Atrial Fibrillation